Mosquito season starts slowly in the spring, peaks in the summer, and tapers off into fall.

 As the hot weather of summer arrives, mosquito season reaches its peak.
 The warm temperatures make them pass through their life cycle faster, so more are laying eggs and more eggs are hatching.

 By the end of the summer, you may notice a decline in bites, since there are fewer mosquitoes around.
-Those which were born earlier in the summer are gradually disappearing from accidents and predators, and fewer new eggs are hatching.
+Those who were born earlier in the summer are gradually disappearing from accidents and predators, and fewer new eggs are hatching.

 At the end of the season, mosquitoes species which die off for the winter won’t disappear completely until frost, though they become less active as temperatures drop below 50 degrees.
 Those that hibernate as adults will begin their dormancy when winter weather arrives, but some may come out on warm winter days, so you might see a few any time of year that the temperature is warm enough.
 Still, you’re less apt to be bitten as fall and winter come.